August 24, 2021

 How old do you have to be to get a debit card?

-The age when you officially become an adult in the United States is 18.
+The age when you officially become an adult in the United States, called the age of majority, is 18.
 And among other milestones that come with turning 18, it’s also the age when you can open an individual checking account with a linked debit card that allows you to withdraw or spend the money in the account.

-If you aren’t 18 yet, you can still get a debit card, but to open a checking account as a minor, you’ll have to have a parent or guardian on the account.
+If you aren’t 18 yet, you can still get a debit card, but to open a checking account as a minor, you’ll have to have a parent or guardian as a joint account holder.
 Your parents can give you access to a debit card as an authorized user on their existing account, or you can open a joint account together.

 Some banks have accounts specifically intended for teenagers, while others might just have you open a traditional checking account jointly with a parent.

-Most banks still have minimum age requirements to be a joint account holder, and they tend to range from 13–16.
+Most banks still have minimum age requirements to be a joint account holder, and they tend to range from ages 13–17.